 In Parkcentral Global, L.P. v.
 Brown Investment Management, L.P., the court held that upon request by a limited partner, a hedge fund must produce a list of all partners’ names and addresses unless the fund’s limited partnership agreement explicitly states otherwise.
 Despite the fact that the fund’s privacy notices informed limited partners that their access to information relating to the names and addresses of other limited partners would be restricted due to confidentiality concerns, the court held that this was ineffective to eliminate any rights to access the contact information of other limited partners.
 The court further held that federal privacy regulations adopted under the Gramm-Leach-Bliley Act do not affect the right of limited partners to demand this information because disclosure is authorized under state law and limited partners are not considered unaffiliated third parties to which the federal privacy regulations apply.

-For more information on privacy and disclosure obligations or the potential impact of the recent holding of the Delaware Supreme Court, please contact us at (619) 278-0020.
+For more information on privacy and disclosure obligations or the potential impact of the recent holding of the Delaware Supreme Court, contact us at (619) 278-0020 to schedule your consultation.